 Advisor: Mrs. Beth Christensen

-Chess Nuts is Lancaster Catholic High School's open chess club.
+Chess Nuts is Lancaster Catholic High School's chess club.
 We welcome all ability levels, from those who have never played chess before to those who have a national ranking.
-Club meeting times are Tuesdays and Thursdays after school.
-New players are welcome to join us at any meeting during the year as other activities and sports permit; there is no need to make a year-long commitment.
+The Chess Nuts Club is internal and meets during the Crusader Period, the Chess Nuts Competition Team meets during the Crusader Period and has after-school meets with the other schools in the Lancaster Scholastic Chess League.
 For more information, click here.

 Advisor: Mr. Jim Rothwell